-Evidence along the causal chain helps interpret the main finding, as distribution of vines in a sub-county leads to larger presence of yellow and orange varieties in farmers' fields (validated with DNA fingerprinting), to higher consumption of vitamin-A rich foods (as measured through historical UDHS data), and to lower morbidity at the age of 5.
-Together these results show that the health benefits of OFSP can be obtained at scale.
+Evidence along the causal chain helps interpret the main finding, as distribution of vines in a sub-county lead to larger presence of yellow and orange varieties in farmers' fields (validated with DNA fingerprinting), to higher consumption of vitamin-A rich foods (as measured through historical UDHS data), and to lower morbidity at the age of five years.
+Together, these results show that the health benefits of OFSP can be obtained at scale.

-Sadly, despite the positive impacts from historical dissemination of OFSP vines, and turning back to the UHIS data we found that OFSP production was low (Table 33).
-This is further confirmed by self-reported information on OFSP consumption (Table 46).
-Together these results suggest that by 2021/22 the potential returns were no longer being realized, pointing to the need to revisit the OFSP scaling model.
+Sadly, despite the positive impacts from historical dissemination of OFSP vines and turning back to the UHIS data, we found that OFSP production was low (Table 38).
+This is further confirmed by self-reported information on OFSP consumption (Table 57).
+Together, these results suggest that by 2021/22 the potential returns were no longer being realized, pointing to the need to revisit the OFSP scaling model.

-Table 46.
-UHIS data from rural households on consumption of OFSP (UHIS 2021/22)
+Table 57: UHIS data from rural households on consumption of OFSP (UHIS 2021/22)